-Class III Rivers have serious rapids and are technical.
-These rivers can be rafted only with the trained guides.
+These Rivers have serious rapids and are technical.
+So, the Class III rivers can be rafted only with the trained guides.

 Class IV: Seriously big rapids

 The Class IV Rivers have long, continuous sections of whitewater with many big drops and large waves which requires strong paddling and good teamwork in the boat.

 Class V: The hair-raising limit